zathael/zCapstoneDevSampleProject-/readme.md

 3. In the Test Explorer, click `Run All` to run all the tests.

+> You may need to reinstall MSTest.TestFramework through NuGet if it is not referencing the Microsoft.VisualStudio.TestTools.UnitTesting .dll correctly

 ## License

 No License was specified at the time of this project.
 None is overly needed as this doesn't connect anywhere or do specific labor.